bosgithub/Classification/README.md

 #### Common classification techniques(classifiers):

-1. Logistic regression
+1. Logistic Regression

-2. Linear Discriminant analysis
+2. Linear Discriminant Analysis

-3. K-nearest neighbors
+3. K-nearest Neighbors

 there are some more computer-intensive(non-linear) models such as GAM, trees, random forests, and boosting, and support vector machines

+Would linear regression work?

+No, linear regression won't work in qualitative responses because for multiclass classification, numerical value would imply ordering of responses.

 ---

 #### How does it work?

-We start with some training observations(x1, y1), ... , （xn, yn) to build a classifier, and test this classifier on unseen test data.
+We start by building a classifier with some training observations (x1, y1), ... , （xn, yn), x are the features, and y is the response variable.
+After we obtain our model, we then test this classifier on unseen test data.

-Example:
-Predicting whether a person will default on his credit card payment, on the basis of annual income and monthly credit card balance.